Director Verhoeven to head Berlin Film Festival jury

-European pay-TV group Sky Plc said on Friday it had received a takeover approach from Rupert Murdoch's Twenty-First Century Fox Inc , the company's largest shareholder.

-BERLIN Dutch director Paul Verhoeven, best known for films such as "Basic Instinct" and "RoboCop", will head the jury of the Berlin International Film Festival in February.
+BERLIN (Reuters) - Dutch director Paul Verhoeven, best known for films such as "Basic Instinct" and "RoboCop", will head the jury of the Berlin International Film Festival in February.

 The 67th edition of the Berlinale will be held in the German capital from Feb.
 9 to Feb.
 19.